jraps20/jrap-AzureVerticalScaling/README.md

 Parameter  | Usage
 ------------- | -------------
 resourceGroupName  | If blank, all available Resource Groups will be iterated.
-If supplied, only App Service Plans within the specified Resource Group will be iterated. appServicePlanName  | If supplied, the runbook will only target this specific App Service Plan and ignore all others.
+If supplied, only App Service Plans within the specified Resource Group will be iterated. appServicePlanName  | If blank, all available App Service Plans in the Resource Group(s).
+If supplied, the runbook will only target this specific App Service Plan and ignore all others.

 ## Manually Executing Runbooks